kmiermans/concepts_in_statistics/readme.md

 - you may have used hypothesis tests before, but don't know why should use one hypothesis test over a different one
 - you'd like to see an overview of the important concepts in hypothesis testing in a single, relatively short document

+## Usage

+- This is a work in progress, but I'm nearly done.
+- Feel free to make changes!
+- Use, share anyway you like.

 ## Table of Contents

 [TOC]